Marriage conflict is not only normal, it opens the door to your healing and wholeness!

 Not every case is as extreme as Jessica and Ron’s, but most couples admit that at some point they wonder if they may have married the wrong person.

-Tragically, half of all marriages fail and most fail at this point.
+Tragically, many marriages fail at this point.

 Many of us have relationships that failed because we didn’t know how normal the power struggle is, and how conflicts provide such great opportunities to grow.

 Some of you understood it, but your partner didn’t and wouldn’t, and because it takes two, the marriage died.

 No matter where your are it’s never too late to change your paradigm about conflict and get on the journey of healing, growth and transformation.

 Somehow we got the idea that when romantic love fades, it’s time to move on.

 Some of us are in love with being in love.
 So when the the feelings of love leave, so do we.